 The first Korean War film, Steel Helmet was released mere months after the war formally began, and it benefits from the kind of irrevocable, in-the-moment anxiety that all of director Sam Fuller’s films do.
 Frankly, the master narrative about the war was still a bundle of unconnected nerves with no central focus yet, so Fuller did what a good Fuller was accustomed to doing: he grabbed the nerves by the claw and jostled them even further.
-Steel Helmet is infused with an earthy, ramshackle vitality and as sense of vicious, viscous dirt seeping into every crack that Fuller so astoundingly tightens up with garrote wire.
+Steel Helmet is infused with a ramshackle vitality and a sense of vicious, viscous dirt seeping into every crack that Fuller so astoundingly tightens up with garrote wire.
 This is catgut filmmaking, muscular and taciturn and brutish in the manner of a war of attrition mixed with a combustible blitzkrieg, and more importantly, its expediency ensures that the film cannot bother with the tangled geopolitical board-room ideologies of war in a broad sense.
 Because the war had no overarching narrative (yet), the film only had one choice, the Fuller special: to leave the board rooms behind and make things deeply, uncomfortably intimate, as in camera-too-close-to-the-character-sweat intimate.

 Steel Helmet is not, as most distended, gluttonous war films tend to be, an especially visionary film.
 It keeps its imagination way low-to-the-ground, almost slinking through the dirt in the best possible sense of the word.
 This gnawing nastiness is fittingly encrusted in the opening credits, a low-slung close-up of a steel helmet resting like an impenetrable monolith to mankind’s inescapable knack for death.
 An iconic image, but the real standout is the sound design.
 Aural shrapnel flying overhead threatens the sanctity and safety of the frame, acclimatizing us to how most films refuse to sink into the murky cognizance of peripheral vision.
 The noises in this film are masterfully brutal, always suggesting the sloppiness of real experience outside of the characters’ vision and outside of America’s vision in even the most nominally heroic scenes, of which there are brutally few.
 While Fuller’s film is laser-focused, it is never myopic or stranded in the American mindset of mid-century hope.
 Rather than overlooking the anxiety of scouring left and right and potentially affronting yourself with the knowledge of the world outside of your limited mindset, Fuller’s camera wanders into the gutter away from mid-century American hope.
 If you try to defang it, you’ll just get torn to tatters.